taturou/vue3-typescript-chrome-extension/Readme.md

 SASS/SCSS | sass-loader | 11.0.1
 Webpack | webpack | 5.26.0

-Notes:
+Notes: \
-* This sample does not use any Vue libraries and any CSS frameworks.
+This sample does not use any Vue libraries and any CSS frameworks. \
-* The manifest version is 2.
+The chrome-extension manifest version is v2 (MV2).

 ---